Gulf bourses dive as coronavirus hits oil price - RFI

 Dubai (AFP)

-Stock markets in the oil-rich Gulf states plunged on Sunday over fears of the impact of the coronavirus, which also battered global bourses last week.
+Stock markets in the oil-rich Gulf states plunged Sunday over fears about the impact of the coronavirus which also battered global bourses last week.

+The crisis threatens to undercut Gulf economies, which are already battling a downturn and struggling to wean themselves from their decades-old addiction to energy revenues.

+Energy giant Saudi Aramco, the world's biggest listed firm, dropped 2.1 percent to 32.65 riyals ($8.70), its worst performance since listing to much fanfare on December 11 in a record-breaking IPO.

-All of the seven exchanges in the Gulf Cooperation Council (GCC), which were closed Friday and Saturday for the Muslim weekend, were hit as oil prices dropped below $50 a barrel.
+The other five markets operating Sunday in the region, which were closed the previous two days for the Muslim weekend, were also hit badly as oil prices sagged below $50 a barrel.

-Energy giant Saudi Aramco dropped to its lowest level since listing on the Saudi stock market three months ago, shedding 2.9 percent to just marginally above its IPO price, before recovering slightly.

-The market value of the world's largest company, which pumps some 10 million barrels per day, dropped to $1.73 trillion, only $20 billion above its value when it was listed to much fanfare in the record-breaking IPO.

-The region's slide was led by Kuwait Boursa, where the All-Share Index fell 10 percent, triggering its closure.
+The region's slide was led by the Kuwait Bourse, where the All-Share Index fell 10 percent, triggering its automatic closure.
 Kuwait's bourse was closed for most of last week for national holidays.

-The Dubai Financial Market dipped 4.5 percent, while its sister market in Abu Dhabi was down 3.3 percent an hour after opening.
+The Dubai Financial Market dipped 4.5 percent, while its sister market in Abu Dhabi was down 3.6 percent at the close of trading, both one-year lows.

-Bahrain's bourse lost 3.6 percent and the Muscat Securities Market in Oman edged down 1.1 percent.
+Bahrain's bourse ended 3.4 percent down and the Muscat Securities Market in Oman finished down 1.2 percent, in a dismal day for the Gulf Cooperation Council bloc.

 "GCC equities witnessed a downfall as panic over coronavirus spread across the region," M.R.
 Raghu, head of research at Kuwait Financial Centre (Markaz), told AFP.

-"Initial expectations that the outbreak would be contained within China have proved elusive, as a large number of international cases continue to be reported," he said.
+"Initial expectations that the outbreak would be contained within China have proved elusive," he said.

-At least 115 cases of the coronavirus have been reported by the Gulf states so far, with the majority of infections among people returning from pilgrimages to Iran.
+At least 115 cases of the coronavirus have been reported by the Gulf states to date, with the majority of infections among people returning from pilgrimages to Iran.

 - Global contagion -

-Global stocks slumped on Friday, marking the largest weekly drop since the 2008 global financial crisis, as concerns grew that the virus spread could wreak havoc on the world economy.
+Global stocks slumped on Friday, marking the largest weekly drop since the 2008 global financial crisis, as concerns grew that the spread of the virus could wreak havoc on the world economy.

-Crude oil prices tumbled as well and analysts said central banks, especially the US Federal Reserve, might have to shift into crisis-resolution mode with urgent interest rate cuts.
+Crude oil prices tumbled as well and analysts said central banks, led by the US Federal Reserve, might have to shift into crisis-resolution mode with urgent interest rate cuts.

+The Gulf states count China as their main trading partner and crude buyer, soaking up about a fifth of their oil, but China's energy demand has sagged as authorities lock down millions of people to prevent the spread of the virus.

-All six GCC states -- Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates -- have taken measures to curb the spread of the virus, including cutting off transport links with neighbouring Iran, where some 43 people have died.
+All six GCC states -- Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates -- have taken measures to curb the spread of the virus, including cutting off transport links with Iran, where some 54 people are confirmed to have died.

-Saudi Arabia also banned Muslim pilgrims from travelling to perform the "umrah", or minor pilgrimage, to the holy city of Mecca.
+Saudi Arabia also banned Muslim pilgrims from travelling to perform the "umrah" to Islam's holiest sites in Mecca in the west of the kingdom.

 The move is likely to deprive the kingdom of billions of dollars in spending by millions of pilgrims and also creates uncertainty over the annual hajj pilgrimage scheduled for July.

-But China's energy demand has sagged as authorities lock down millions of people to prevent the spread of the illness, dubbed COVID-19, with major knock-on effects for a global economy that is dependent on a buoyant China.

-The powerhouse accounts for one third of the growth in oil demand.
+Asked Sunday whether the Expo launch may have to be reviewed, the organisers said they were working closely with health authorities.

+"Expo does not open until October this year, and we will continue to follow the situation closely.
+We are hopeful that global efforts will succeed in managing the virus," one official told AFP.

-The Gulf share sell-off came as the United States and Australia reported their first fatalities and China reported a fresh spike in infections.
+The Gulf equities sell-off came as China reported a fresh spike in infections and after the US reported its first death from the virus.

-Worldwide, nearly 3,000 people have been killed and about 87,000 infected since the virus was first detected late last year in the central Chinese city of Wuhan.

-"The news flow today is quite negative and it will make the narrative between now and Monday morning even more important than it was on Friday," said Matt Maley, an equity strategist at Miller Tabak & Co.
+"The news flow today is quite negative and it will make the narrative between now and Monday morning even more important than it was on Friday," Matt Maley, an equity strategist at Miller Tabak & Co, told Bloomberg News.

-Maley said it was still too early to look at worst-case scenarios.

-"That said, today’s markets are highly impacted by momentum-based mechanised trading.
-If things get going in one direction, it’s very hard to turn around," he told Bloomberg News.

 © 2020 AFP